Disclaimer: This is not intended as investment advice in any form.

 Ethereum Layer 2 scaling solutions are designed to help fix some of Ethereum’s most glaring defects.
 For example, while many allow Ethereum to handle the decentralization and security aspects of transactions, layer 2 solutions can help keep things from getting congested by handling things like payments.

 In a metaphorical sense, they’re sort of like extra checkout lanes at a jam-packed store that was initially only designed to have one or two.
-Several layer 2 solutions have sprung up over the years, but three of the most popular have proven to be Optimism, Arbitrum, and Polygon.
+Several layer-2 networks have sprung up over the years, but three of the most popular have proven to be Optimism, Arbitrum, and Polygon.

-So what’s the difference between the three?
+So what are the major differences between the three?
 Mostly, it goes back to the various technologies each uses to help handle certain Ethereum-based transactions.

 Let’s take a closer look at each L2 as we break down their similarities and differences.